Design process of FreshKit

 Customer journey map

 The next step was to create a customer journey map.
-This is to find out what experience a customer of FreshKit is likely to have with the product.
+This to find out what experience a customer of FreshKit is likely to have with the product.

 Now that I had all the information, I could start with the actual design.
 The first step was to create a moodboard.
 I created a word cloud and after that two moodboards.
 Here I made a few mistakes.
 First, my initial moodboard contained not one but four themes, and secondly, I chose the wrong theme, the theme 'feeling at home'.
 This theme is wrong because it doesn't reflect were FreshKit stands for, namely fresh food and vegetables.
 I corrected this during the high-fidelity phase.

-Take look at the moodboards
+Take a look at the moodboards

 To get a first impression of how the new website of FreshKit could look like, I drew 14 wireframes (seven for the desktop version and seven for the mobile version).